ViLahte/asyncblobdict/README.md

 ```

 Azure tests are skipped automatically if environment variables are not set.

-You can also run only local tests:
+Run only local tests:

 ```bash
 pytest -m "not azure"
 ```

-Or only Azure tests:
+Run only Azure tests:

 ```bash
 pytest -m azure
 ```

-For code coverage html report:
+For code coverage HTML report:

 ```bash
 pytest --cov=src --cov-report=html